inescoin/inescoin-blockchain/README.md

   ```

-  4. Install ans builds all with Makefile
+  4. Install and builds all with Makefile
   ```
     make install
   ```